 Kimani’s Rescue Story

-It was a quiet February morning when Dr. Joseph Lolngojine, Reteti’s veterinarian, received the urgent call that a little elephant calf had fallen into a well in a remote area near Kalepo, and that the poor baby was in deep distress.
+It was a quiet February morning when Dr. Joseph Lolngojine, Reteti’s veterinarian, received the urgent call that a little elephant had fallen into a well in a remote area near Kalepo, and the poor baby was in deep distress.

 Kimani Today

 Since arriving at Reteti, Kimani has gone from strength to strength – and we love watching him develop as he’s such a fast learner.
-Despite being so young, Kimani responds immediately when a keeper calls out his name, and when it’s feeding time, he’s so focussed on his milk bottles that not a single drop goes to waste!
+Despite being so young, Kimani responds immediately when a keeper calls out his name, and when it’s feeding time, he’s so focused on his milk bottles that not a single drop goes to waste!

 Kimani & Siilai

-One of the most delightful developments in Kimani’s journey is the special friendship he forged with Siilai – the little buffalo orphan who arrived at the sanctuary at the same time as him.
+One of the most delightful developments in Kimani’s journey was the special friendship he forged with Siilai – the little buffalo orphan who arrived at the sanctuary at the same time as him.
 Like two peas in a pod, they were almost inseparable.

 What is included in your adoption?

-• Automatic membership to "The Herd" - our monthly donor club that gets you invites to our livestreams, updates from the Reteti team, and more!
+Automatic membership to The Herd – our monthly donor club that gets you invites to our livestreams, updates from the Reteti team, and more!

 PLEASE NOTE